PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_workflow.rst

         To view markdown edits for existing GitHub repos, click on the README.md file, then use the **Raw** option to display the output as raw markdown text.
 From here, you can copy and paste or review formatting.

-    Paste this sample README.md file into your repository and push to GitHub
+    Paste this sample ``README.md`` file into your repository and push to GitHub.

     .. code-block:: md